nasanos/SummNewsForTUI/README.md

 # SummNews for TUI

 ## What It Is
-This is a Python program that summarizes current BBC news articles, presenting the headlines and summaries in a console interface (or TUI -- Terminal User Interface).

-Just run the `__main__.py` script from your console -- the program will retrieve the BBC news articles and provide you a list of headlines.
-Select a headline to read its summary.
+SummNews summarizes current BBC news articles in a console interface (or TUI — Terminal User Interface).
+Just run the `__main__.py` script from your console, and SummNews will retrieve recent BBC news articles and list the headlines for selection; select a headline to read the article's summary.

 ![SummNews's TUI headline menu](/screenshots/SummNewsForTUI-Screenshot_01-Headline_Menu.png)